 (iv) Thresholds.

-(A) “Independent Amount” means with respect to Party A, the amount specified as such for Party A in each Confirmation, or if no amount is specified, zero and means with respect to Party B, the amount specified as such for Party B in each Confirmation, which amount may be either increased or decreased from time to time in a Confirmation, which amount as modified shall be the Independent Amount applicable for all outstanding Transactions[, provided, however, that in no event shall Party B’s Independent Amount be less than $100,000 if there are any outstanding Transactions.
+(A) “Independent Amount” means with respect to Party A, the amount specified as such for Party A in each Confirmation, or if no amount is specified, zero and means with respect to Party B, the amount specified as such for Party B in each Confirmation, which amount may be either increased or decreased from time to time in a Confirmation, which amount as modified shall be the Independent Amount applicable for all outstanding Transactions (Stet –the following is ok) [, provided, however, that in no event shall Party B’s Independent Amount be less than $100,000 if there are any outstanding Transactions.

 [Notwithstanding the foregoing, the Independent Amount specified as such in the Confirmation for [Enron Deal No. ] shall cease to be an Independent Amount under this Agreement when [Enron Deal No. ] is terminated, and thereafter, shall cease to be an Independent Amount hereunder for any purpose.]]